 Students using the library before or after school need to use a valid school ID, iPad with barcode or a photo of their ID; no pass is required before or after school.
 The library is most often used by teachers with their classes for research, independent reading, or technology space/usage.
 When the library has room, study hall students or students during their lunch can use the library if they have a yellow pass from their teacher or a privilege pass from the Deans' Office.
-Students who have a lunch privilege pass are welcome in the library during their lunch periods, but they must use a physical copy of their ID with the privilege pass marking on it.
+Students who have a lunch privilege pass are welcome in the library during their lunch periods; they must be here with a purpose when using the space.

-The expectation for study hall and lunch students is that they are here to have a space to work but you are also welcome to come in to have a space for a break.
+The expectation for study hall and lunch students is that they are here to have a space to work and a space for a break.
 School rules apply in the library as they do throughout the school.
 The library is essentially a classroom and we especially expect the following:

-- Respect the rights of other students and staff to a respectful atmosphere to study and do their work or hold classes. - Computers and other electronic devices are to be used for research and school-related activities. - If you are playing a board/card game, you are aware of the people around you and/or classes in the library.
+- Respect the rights of other students and staff - Maintain a respectful atmosphere for our North community to study, work on academics, and/or hold classes. - Computers and other electronic devices are to be used for research and school-related activities. - If you are playing a board/card game, you are aware of the people around you and/or classes in the library.